 The key is to have realistic expectations of and for everyone.
-These include:

 New Baby: It's been a while so you might not remember what life is like with a brand new baby.
 Here are some reminders:

 Newborns sleep quite a bit in the first few weeks.
 In fact, many parents are pleased to find that their baby is so "good" -- they wake, eat, then go smoothly back to sleep.
 Remember that this is often the case, and rest all that you can during this time.
-You do indeed have a good baby -- of coarse all babies are good -- but that baby must and will wake up eventually.
-Be prepared for this transition - this is the time when we see resentment build in older siblings, as more and more time goes to meeting baby's needs.
+You do indeed have a good baby -- of course, all babies are good -- but that baby must and will wake up eventually.
+Be prepared for this transition - this is the time when we see resentment build in older siblings, as more and more time goes to meeting the baby's needs.

 Newborns are designed to feed very frequently - at least 8x every 24 hours.
 This may have felt challenging with your first baby, but now you have additional little people to tend to at the same time.
 A challenge, no doubt, but not impossible.

-Newborns expect, prefer and deserve to be held close to your skin as much as possible.
+Newborns expect, prefer, and deserve to be held close to your skin as much as possible.
 We know that babies who are worn cry less, grow faster, and regulate their breathing and digestion better.
 Invest in a quality carrier that is appropriate for a newborn.
 Learn to use it prenatally, and begin to use it as soon as possible after birth so that everyone's needs are met from the beginning.

 Do your older children know what newborns are like?
 What they can and cannot do?
 Sometimes older children expect their new sibling to crawl or babble and are disappointed when the baby does not.
 Big brothers and sisters have been known to "feed" the baby food like Cheerios.
 Spend time preparing the older children well in advance.
 Weekly trips to the library and internet searches will provide a variety of medium and age-appropriate materials.
 Simply spending time with friends and family with new babies is the most practical approach.
 This applies to all siblings to be, even those who are just a year or so themselves.
-While still pregnant, set up friends, family and childcare providers to come and visit after the baby is born.
-If the children don't know these helpers well, perhaps try to arrange more time together so they don't feel that they're being abandoned to strangers once the baby comes.
+While still pregnant, set up friends, family, and childcare providers to come and visit after the baby is born.
+If the children don't know these helpers well, perhaps try to arrange more time together so they don't feel that they're being abandoned by strangers once the baby comes.

 In addition, protect your time together with your older children.
 Identify rituals and activities that are top priorities in your home, and plan around them.
 Babywearing and evening helpers tend to be most efficient in these respects.

-Understand that your older child, who will soo seem so grown to you, is still a little growing person who needs you.
+Understand that your older child, who will seem so grown to you, is still a little growing person who needs you.
 Don't be surprised if resentment crops up.
 With a first baby, you may have held the baby in your arms all day.
 The same strategy with a second child can cause a lack of mobility and a resentful older child.
-Feed baby, tuck them in the carrier and move on with the baby and older child both feeling nurtured.
+Feed baby, tuck them in the carrier, and move on with the baby and older child both feeling nurtured.